-Since problem frames characterize classes of $simple^1$ problems, a realistic problem must be decomposed into subproblems.
+Since problem frames characterize classes of simple problems, the problem must be decomposed into subproblems.
 This decomposition can be achieved in various ways, for example by use-case decomposition [CH04], or by projection, as proposed by Jackson [Jac01].
 Use-case decomposition can be applied if the requirements describe services that are organized in discrete episodes and where an actor (i.e., a biddable domain) is involved.
-It is less suited if a continuous interaction between the machine and its environment is required, as is the case, e.g., for many control problems.
+It is less suited if a continuous interaction between the machine and its environment is required, as is the case e.g. for many control problems.

 If ever possible, the decomposition is done in such a way that the subproblems fit to given problem frames.
-To fit a subproblem to a problem frame, one must instantiate its frame diagram, i.e., provide instances for its domains, phenomena, interfaces using requirements.
-The instantiated frame diagram is called a problem diagram, see our running example in Fig. 2.
+To fit a subproblem to a problem frame, one must instantiate its frame diagram, i.e., provide instances for its domains, phenomena, interfaces and requirements.
+The instantiated frame diagram is called a problem diagram.
+For example, a requirement such as "Online forms have to be provided that can be filled out by web users" can be used for instantiating the workpieces frame of Fig. 1.